Pavel Nedvěd: Juventus

 Nedvěd scored Juventus' first league goal of the 2008–09 season in a 1–1 away draw with Fiorentina, and scored twice against Bologna in a 2–1 away win in October.
 On 26 February 2009, Nedvěd announced he would retire at the end of 2008–09 season to spend more time with his family.
-On 10 March 2009, he was substituted due to injury after 12 minutes of the Champions League round of 16 second leg match against Chelsea.
+On 10 March 2009, he came off as a substitute due to injury after 12 minutes of the Champions League round of 16 second leg match against Chelsea.
 Due to his impending retirement and his club's 3–2 loss on aggregate, it was his last European match for Juventus.
-Nedvěd retired at the end of the season, captaining the final match against former team Lazio and setting up Vincenzo Iaquinta's goal for a 2–0 victory.
+Nedvěd retired at the end of the season, captaining the final match against his former team Lazio and setting up Vincenzo Iaquinta's goal for a 2–0 victory.
+As of April 2024, Nedvěd has made the most appearances for the Turin side as a non–Italian player (327).

 FK Skalná

-On 23 September 2017 it was announced that Nedvěd transferred to FK Skalná, based in the village of Skalná, Nedvěd's native village.
+On 23 September 2017, Nedvěd transferred to FK Skalná, based in his native village of Skalná.
 The club plays in the 1.
 B class of in the Karlovy Vary Region (7th level of Czech football hierarchy).
 Chairman of the club had said: "It was Pavel's dream to play with his son and now it will come true".
 He further added that it seems likely that his planned fielding on 2 June 2018 in a home fixture against TJ Baník Královské Poříči B is a one-off event, due to Nědved's residency in Italy and employment as vice-president of Juventus.
-Nedvěd was indeed in the starting line-up, but Skalná lost the home fixture 1–4, Nedvěd did not score and neither did his son.
+Nedvěd was in the starting line-up, but Skalná lost the home fixture 1–4, and neither Nedvěd nor his son scored a goal.

 International career

 Nedvěd began playing for Czechoslovakia national youth teams in 1988, representing his country in the under-15 age group before progressing to 16, 17 and 18.
-In 1992, he made his first appearance on the under-21 team, playing seven times between 1992 and 1993.
+In 1992, he debuted for the under-21 team, playing seven times between 1992 and 1993.

-The midfielder debuted for the re-formed Czech Republic national team in June 1994 in a 3–1 win over the Republic of Ireland.
+Nedvěd debuted for the reformed Czech Republic national team in June 1994 in a 3–1 victory over the Republic of Ireland.
 His first major tournament was Euro 1996, where he scored his first senior international goal and helped his team reach the final.
-He was also part of the Czech team which placed third in the 1997 FIFA Confederations Cup, defeating Uruguay in the third-place match.
-Nedvěd scored two goals during the tournament, both which came during the Czech Republic's 6–1 win over the United Arab Emirates in their final group match, which allowed them to progress to the semi-finals, where they were defeated by eventual champions Brazil.